dotnet/docs-maui/docs/macos/includes/download-profiles.md

 ## Download your provisioning profile in Xcode

-After creating a distribution provisioning profile in Apple's developer portal, Xcode can download it so that it's available for signing your app:
+After creating a distribution provisioning profile in your Apple Developer Account, Xcode can download it so that it's available for signing your app:

 1. On your Mac, launch Xcode.
 1. In Xcode, select the **Xcode > Preferences...** menu item.